kubernetes-sigs/kubespray/README.md

     designed to give you the most efficient networking across a range of situations, including non-overlay and overlay networks, with or without BGP.
 Calico uses the same engine to enforce network policy for hosts, pods, and (if using Istio and Envoy) applications at the service mesh layer.

-- [canal](https://github.com/projectcalico/canal): a composition of calico and flannel plugins.

 - [cilium](http://docs.cilium.io/en/latest/): layer 3/4 networking (as well as layer 7 to protect and secure application protocols), supports dynamic insertion of BPF bytecode into the Linux kernel to implement security services, networking and visibility logic.